Elder Charles Blake II on the Importance of the Black Church

-As a part of our Elder’s Corner series, Elder Charles Edward Blake II took time to reflect on the history and importance of the black church.
+As a part of our Elder’s Corner series, Elder Charles Edward Blake II takes time to reflect upon the history and importance of the black church.

 “Over the course of centuries, black churches served as “hush harbors” where slaves could worship in safety, praise houses where their free descendants could gather and shout hallelujah.
 (They were) rest stops for the weary along the Underground Railroad, bunkers for the foot soldiers of the Civil Rights Movement.
 They have been, and continue to be, community centers where we organize for jobs and justice, places of scholarship and network, places where children are loved and fed and kept out of harm’s way, and told that they are beautiful and smart and taught that they matter.
 That’s what happens in church” – President Barack Obama, in the eulogy for Clementa C. Pinckney, Pastor of Emmanuel AME Church.

 As I listened to our President deliver this historic, heartfelt speech, I was especially drawn to his comments on the historical significance of the black church in American history.
 I have believed that the black church is as our president described: the beating heart of the black community.
 The first African American schools, hospitals, farming co-ops, workers unions, and many more aspects of our community, came out of the black church.
 After the Civil War and slavery had ended, the church was the only institution the black community had to protect our civil rights during Reconstruction.

 Years later, however, after the Civil Rights Era, other secular African-American organizations did our civil rights work for us.
 Today, it would now seem that many of the rights that we gained during that time have either slowly eroded, or have not been realized at all by our community.
 In light of what the church has been to our community in the past, we must continue to question: “Who are we as the church in the present?”

 IMPACTING OUR FUTURE